 If the thought of navigating an ASTM International standard successfully through the balloting process seems overwhelming to you, then sign up here.
-This session will inform members on how to effectively move documents from a subcommittee ballot through main committee and Society review.
-A review of the role of COS (Committee on Standards) is included a special focus on the procedural handling of negative votes throughout the balloting process.
+This session will teach members how to effectively move documents from a subcommittee ballot through main committee and Society review.
+A review of the role of COS (Committee on Standards) is also included; with a special focus on the procedural handling of negative votes throughout the balloting process.
 Learn to get positive results from negative votes!

 Recently taken on the role of a task group leader or technical contact in your committee?
-This module will provide an overview of the duties and responsibilities of task group leaders and technical contacts, as well as help you navigate the ASTM systems and various tools available to assist with your standards development work.
+This module will provide an overview of the duties and responsibilities of task group leaders and technical contacts, as well as help you navigate ASTM International processes and the various systems available to assist with your standards development work.
 Some applications that will be introduced are registration of a work item, organizing a collaboration area, submitting items for ballot, scheduling a virtual meeting, and handling negatives and comments.

 Need to facilitate a contentious meeting?
-This session is geared towards Subcommittee and Main Committee Chairmen and Vice-Chairmen, who plan to lead ASTM meetings.
-Get an overview of parliamentary procedures as they relate to ASTM meetings, and run through a sample meeting from the call to order to adjournment in order to better understand the procedures.
-This training should help to answer any basic questions you have on how to use Robertť˘˛¨s Rules during an ASTM meeting.
+This session is geared towards Subcommittee and Main Committee Chair’s and Vice-Chair’s, who plan to lead ASTM International meetings.
+Get an overview of parliamentary procedures as they relate to ASTM meetings, and run through a sample meeting from the “call to order” to adjournment in order to better understand the procedures.
+This training should help to answer any basic questions you have on how to use Robert's Rules of Order during an ASTM meeting.

-The role of a subcommittee chairman involves many titles, such as leader, communicator, administrator, and organizer.
-This module provides tips to conducting an effective meeting, preparing ballot items, delegating tasks, and managing subcommittee activities.
+The role of a subcommittee chair involves many titles, such as leader, communicator, administrator, and organizer.
+This module provides tips on conducting an effective meeting, preparing ballot items, delegating tasks, and managing subcommittee activities.
 Whether you are an existing ASTM Subcommittee Chair, or are considering taking on this position within your committee, it’s a great way to better understand the responsibilities of this important role.

-The goal of this session is to identify key duties and responsibilities of the Chairman, Vice Chairman, Membership Secretary, and Secretary in order to strengthen the leadership skills necessary for a productive committee.
-If you currently are or soon will be a main committee officer, this session will educate you on what to expect in your role on the Main Committee.
+The goal of this session is to identify key duties and responsibilities of the Chair, Vice Chair Membership Secretary, and Secretary in order to strengthen the leadership skills necessary for a productive committee.
+If you currently are or soon will be a Main Committee officer, this session will educate you on what to expect in your role on the Main Committee.

 With ongoing improvements to the tools available to ASTM International members online, this course is always a great refresher.
 This module is designed to demonstrate the vast array of tools on the ASTM website that facilitate worldwide participation in the ASTM standard development process.
 The module will provide information on viewing ballots, utilizing online negative ballot resolution, registering work items, submitting ballot items, accessing collaboration areas, submitting minutes and agendas, and downloading materials for ASTM meetings, along with many more helpful functions of the website.
 With so many online tools available, you will learn something new every time you participate in this session!

 One of the most important and challenging duties within an ASTM International Committee is that of the Membership Secretary.
 This training module assists officers in classifying new members, granting official voting status, and maintaining balance on your committee and subcommittee rosters.
 During the course, you will walk through the numerous functions of the web-based Roster Maintenance tool.
-This session will also cover accessing new membership applications, as well as creating Membership Reports for your upcoming meeting.
-This training will be helpful for Main Committee and Subcommittee Membership Secretaries, and Subcommittee Chairmen.
+In addition, trainers will demonstrate how to access new membership applications, as well as how to create Membership Reports for your upcoming meeting.
+This training will be most helpful for Main Committee and Subcommittee Membership Secretaries, and Subcommittee Chair’s.

 During this joint Technical Committee Operations and Editorial module, the development and publication process for both new and revised standards will be reviewed.
-The module will explain how standard ideas are introduced, drafted, and publicized and will walk through ASTMť˘˛¨s electronic tools and time-tested techniques for accelerating the development of your standard.
-Included in the workshop will be a brief review of work item registration, the three stages of balloting, and an explanation of the key roles of your ASTM editor and the standardť˘˛¨s technical contact.
+The module will explain how standard ideas are introduced, drafted, and publicized and will walk through ASTM International's electronic tools and time-tested techniques for accelerating the development of your standard.
+Included in the workshop will be a brief review of work item registration, the three stages of balloting, and an explanation of the key roles of your ASTM editor and the standard's technical contact.

 ASTM International committees reflect the breadth of the industries they represent, with all stakeholder groups present.
 Due to the inherent complexity of many industries, it is imperative that committees retain focus in regard to their overall mission and strategic planning is a tool that can greatly assist a committee in accomplishing this goal.
 A comprehensive Strategic Planning philosophy reinforces a committee's strengths, maximizing potential resources.
 This module will provide some tips and tools for strategic planning techniques within your committees.